-Looking beyond traditional assets for sources of income
+Looking beyond traditional assets

-Alternative sources of income
+Types of fixed income

 Accessing the corporate loan market

 While traditionally corporate loans were only available to wholesale investors, in recent years select opportunities have become available to investors such as retail or self-managed superannuation fund investors in the Australian market.
 Metrics currently offers two listed investment trusts (LITs) available via the ASX, both of which provide access to a diversified portfolio of corporate loans.
 The first, MCP Master Income Trust (ASX:MXT) targets stable capital values and attractive monthly income, while the second MCP Income Opportunities Trust (ASX:MOT) targets a higher return, with an opportunity for the investor to participate in potential upside capital gains.